 Modern astronomy has become a vast field of study encompassing atomic and molecular physics, planetary science, the study of galactic structure, and much more.
 It would be impossible even to survey the subjects that most practicing astronomers would consider "basic knowledge" in a single semester.
 Therefore, some choices have to be made.
 This semester, ASTRON 0113 will cover the following areas: (1) basic problem solving using approximation techniques; (2) the law of gravity, the process that lead to our contemporary understanding of gravity, and its application to physical problems; (3) the fundamental properties of light, and their importance in astronomy (4) basic stellar physics and stellar classification; (5) the structure of galaxies; and (6) the evolution of our entire Universe (cosmology).
 The solar system is probably the astronomical system most familiar to beginning students and I will address the solar system only briefly in the first part of the course.
 This is a course designed for students who plan to continue in the sciences, and the emphasis will be on scientific thinking and problem solving.
 If there is a particular subject related to astronomical science that you find interesting, please let me know and I will try to cover it as part of the course if there is sufficient interest.
-In the past, students have requested lectures on black holes, supernovae, planets around stars other than the Sun, searches for extraterrestrial intelligence, space flight, and other subjects.
 My intention is to make this course as fun and productive as possible.